alice12349876/Feistel-Cipher/WORKLOG.md

 Si Ying: Worked on Variations and Weaknesses

 ## May 24th, Tuesday
-Alice: Did more research on encryption algorithms\
+Alice: Research encryption algorithms and the structure of the Feistel Cipher. \
-Si Ying: Did more research on encryption algorithms
+Si Ying: Research on encryption algorithms and the structure of the Feistel Cipher.

 ## May 25th, Wednesday
 Alice: Worked on key generation and permutation algorithm.
-Finish a simpler version of encoder.\
+Finish a simpler version of encoder.
+Decide to tackle more complex version of Data Encryption Standard. \
 Si Ying: Worked on key generation and permutation algorithm.
 Finish a simpler version of encoder.
+Decide to tackle more complex version of Data Encryption Standard.

 ## May 26th, Thursday
 Alice:\